xywang01/TAT-HUM/README.md

 concatenate the trajectories for each dimension (i.e., x, y, z) based on experimental conditions and derive the mean trajectories as well as their corresponding variability.

+When normalizing using the method provided in this toolkit, users should take heed of the potential artifacts that this approach may introduce to the data.
+Although normalization via B-spline parameterization offers a continuous representation of the movement trajectories as a function of time, this approach still normalizes trajectories in the time domain where the fitted trajectories are bound by their respective MT.
+As demonstrated in Whitwell and Goodale (2013) and discussed in Gallivan and Chapman (2014), if the dependent measure extracted from the time-normalized kinematic data covary with MT, time normalization could introduce artifacts to the dependent measure (see Fig 1. of Whitwell and Goodale (2013) for an intuitive illustration using reaches-to-grasping movement).
+In the current context, when comparing the spatial characteristics across different conditions using the normalized trajectories, it is crucial to ascertain that MT does not drastically differ between these conditions.

 ### Automated Processing Pipeline

 The trajectory processing functionalities illustrated above are commonly used in analyzing human movement data.
 Users